buqingyi/buqingyi_sciencewebsite/README.md

 ## Degrees
 **Ph.D. graduation at the University of Tuebingen, Germany**.

-**Ph.D thesis in Genetics (Evolution and Development), Max-Planck  Institute for Developmental Biology, Tuebingen, Germany, with focus on addressing signaling pathway questions about cell fate specification with a combination of molecular biology, genetics, next generation sequencing (NGS) and bioinformatics approaches**
+**Ph.D thesis in Genetics (Evolution and Development), Max-Planck  Institute for Developmental Biology, Tuebingen, Germany, which was carried out through a combination of molecular biology, genetics, next generation sequencing (NGS) and bioinformatics approaches**.

 ## Current running projects
 **1. Investigation of host-pathogen-commensal interaction in human lung diseases to develop novel therapies for inflammation and infection control** **(supported by funding from DFG and Mukoviszidose e.V.)**